The Kid with a Bike: Release

 The film premiered in competition on 15 May at the 2011 Cannes Film Festival.
 Cinéart distributed it in Belgium and Diaphana Films in France.
 The premiere in both countries took place on 18 May.
 In Belgium, the film was launched on 27 screens and entered the box-office chart as number six, with a weekend gross of 70,768 euro.
 In France, it was launched in 172 venues and had an attendance of 107,763 the opening week, which also resulted in a sixth place on the domestic chart.
 One week later the number of screens had been increased to 215, and the total attendance reached 209,725.
 In Italy, the film was released on 18 May through Lucky Red.
 Sundance Selects acquired the distribution rights for the United States.
 The film was distributed in the United Kingdom through Artificial Eye.

 Reception

 Critical response

-The film received near universal acclaim.
-On Rotten Tomatoes it has "Certified Fresh" approval rating of 96% based on 119 reviews.
+The film received acclaim.
+On Rotten Tomatoes it has an approval rating of 96% based on 119 reviews.
 The site's critical consensus said that the film "is a heart-wrenching, thematically and spiritually rich drama."
-On Metacritic, the film has a weighted average score of 87 out of 100, based on 33 reviews, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 87 out of 100, based on 33 reviews.